sparkflows/sparkflows-docs/docs/tutorials/data-engineering/rest-read-and-parse-json.rst

 REST Read And Parse JSON
 =============

-This workflow reads in single record JSON from the given URL.
-It then parses the dataset and prints the results.
+This workflow reads in a single record JSON from the given URL.
+It then parses the dataset and prints the result.

 Workflow
 -------